bhattumang7/bhattumang7/_posts/2020-05-20-Powershell-and-TFS-TF.md

 The script had 'ErrorActionPreference ="Stop"'.
 Some of those files were checked out by other users.
 So, calling 'tf checkout abc.txt' was causing the script to stop.
 This was because tf.exe was writing to error stream and returning 0 as error code (0 means everything is alright).
 Just because the tf.exe was writing to the error stream further execution stopped in PowerShell.

-In this case, we needed to take more control over the tf.exe process, return value from process, error stream, and stdout stream.
+In this case, we needed to take more control over the tf.exe process.
+Specifically return value from process, error stream, and stdout stream.

 ```PowerShell